-As students enter class, you can play All for You, Sophia by Franz Ferdinand (Scottish rock band, 2000s, song about the assassination of Franz Ferdinand, beginnings of WWI).
+As students enter class, we suggest playing All for You, Sophia by Franz Ferdinand (Scottish rock band, 2000s, song about the assassination of Franz Ferdinand, beginnings of WWI).
 This will catch the students’ attention and is a great hook to what’s ahead.